Named driver car insurance

-If you are driver that uses the car the most, but put someone else down as the main driver and yourself as a named driver, you could be guilty of “fronting”.
+If you are the driver that uses the car the most but put someone else down as the main driver and yourself as a named driver, you could be guilty of “fronting”.

-This is a form of insurance fraud that could invalidate your policy, and could even lead to a criminal conviction.
-It’s most commonly seen when parents put themselves as the main driver on a car when in actual fact their son or daughter is the person using it most (or all of the time).
+This is a form of insurance fraud that could invalidate your policy and could even lead to a criminal conviction.
+It’s most commonly seen when parents put themselves as the main driver on a car when their son or daughter is the person using it most (or all of the time).

-People do it to cut costs, as getting a main motor policy tends to be more expensive for younger, more inexperienced drivers.
+People do it to cut costs since getting a main motor policy tends to be more expensive for younger, more inexperienced drivers.